Skip to main content

 Split Systems:

-• Targeted Heating and Cooling: Split systems are inherently more energy-efficient for smaller spaces or single rooms, as you only heat or cool the areas in use.
+• Targeted Heating and Cooling: Split systems are more energy-efficient for small spaces or single rooms.
+You only heat or cool the areas in use.
 This targeted heating and cooling can result in significant energy savings.

 • Inverter Technology: Many split systems come with inverter technology, which adjusts the compressor speed to maintain a consistent temperature, enhancing efficiency and reducing energy use.

-• Energy Star Ratings: High Energy Star-rated split systems are available, ensuring you choose a unit that maximises efficiency and minimises environmental impact.
+• Energy Star Ratings: High Energy Star-rated split systems are available.
+They ensure you choose a unit that is efficient and has low environmental impact.

 • Refrigerants: Similar to ducted systems, many split systems use eco-friendly refrigerants with lower global warming potential (GWP), most commonly R32.